Upper Freehold Township, New Jersey: Local government

 Upper Freehold Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2025, members of the Upper Freehold Township Committee are Mayor LoriSue H. Mount (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor Stephen J. Alexander (R, term on committee ends 2024; term as deputy mayor ends 2022), Robert J. Faber Sr. (R, 2024), Dr. Robert A. Frascella (R, 2023) and Stanley Moslowski Jr. (R, 2022).
+As of 2025, members of the Upper Freehold Township Committee are Mayor Robert A. Frascella (R, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy Mayor Stanley Moslowski Jr. (R, term on committee and as deputy mayor ends 2025), Stephen J. Alexander (R, 2027), Anthony Garaguso (R, 2027) and LoriSue H. Mount (R, 2025).

 Federal, state, and county representation

 Upper Freehold Township is located in the 3rd Congressional District and is part of New Jersey's 12th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Upper Freehold Township had been in the 30th state legislative district.